 Powering NASA’s Space Launch System

 Largest Payload Volume: The capacity to launch the largest payload volume equates to the lowest mission complexity, risk and cost.
 It also allows for the greatest flexibility in the size and number of payloads that can be launched at once.
-More instruments and larger apertures can be accommodated by SLS, resulting in a greater amount of returns from the nation’s highest-priority science missions.
+More instruments and larger apertures can be accommodated by SLS, resulting in greater returns from the nation’s highest-priority science missions.
 At 8.4 meters, a future configuration of SLS (Block 1B) will have the largest fairing in the world.

 Unmatched Speed: Faster speeds mean shorter duration trips and less exposure to harsh space environments for crew and cargo.
 It also means great scientific discoveries will return more quickly to Earth, and that costs will be reduced as a result of these accelerated timelines.
 SLS will carry crew and cargo to deep space faster and more efficiently than any other launch vehicle – enabling earlier arrival at destinations than by other means of in-space transportation.

-The RS-25 is derived from the Space Shuttle Main Engine (SSME), which flawlessly powered 135 flights of the space shuttle.
+RS-25 Engines: The RS-25 is derived from the Space Shuttle Main Engine (SSME), which flawlessly powered 135 flights of the space shuttle.
 Between the shuttle and SLS programs, the RS-25 and SSME engines have experienced more than 1.1 million seconds of testing – making it the safest and most reliable liquid-booster engine in the world.

 Four RS-25 engines are mounted to the bottom of the SLS rocket.
 In just 4 seconds, they reach over 2 million pounds of thrust and fire non-stop for 500 seconds to ensure SLS reaches space.